wanjun831/kimyjun1.github.io/content/authors/admin/_index.md

   - name: Postdoctrol fellow

 # Short bio (displayed in user profile at end of posts)
-bio: My research focuses on the phenomena arising from the physical contact between two engineered surfaces.
-The goal is to develop processing technologies that can create high-value, innovative products by precisely manipulating phenomena such as friction, wear, polishing, diffusion, adhesion, and deformation.
+bio: My research focuses generating static electricity by mechanical energy and, use it for biomedical applications.

 # Interests to show in About widget